andrewjeffallen/utility-api-data-science/README.md

 # utility-api-data-science
-Code to automate ingestion and collection of your utility smart meter data
+Code to automate ingestion and collection of your utility smart meter data using [Utility API](https://utilityapi.com/)